 UNLIKELY

 The state pension can be thought of as a safety net.
 It’s unlikely to be enough for most people to live on in the UK.
-For example, in 2021, someone on a full state pension could potentially receive £179.60 per week.
+For example, in 2024, someone on the full rate of the new state pension could potentially receive £221.20 per week.

 This amount may not be enough to live on between housing, bills, food, and care costs.
 This is why most people take out some sort of pension – either through their employer or privately.

-To see how much state pension you will receive, you can check your forecast on the GOV.UK site.
+To see how much state pension you will receive, you can check your forecast on the government website.

 5. I can only take my defined benefit pension once I stop working